 Bear kills Denali backpacker in park's first fatal mauling

-ANCHORAGE, Alaska (Reuters) - A grizzly bear killed a backpacker in Denali National Park in the first fatal mauling at the Alaska nature site since it was created in 1917, the National Park Service said on Saturday.
+ANCHORAGE, Alaska (Reuters) - A grizzly bear has killed a backpacker in Denali National Park in the first fatal mauling at the Alaskan nature site since it was created in 1917, the National Park Service said on Saturday.

-The attack happened at the Toklat River, about three miles south of a rest stop on the park's sole road, the Park Service said.
+The attack occurred at the Toklat River, about three miles south of a rest stop on the park's sole road, the Park Service said.
 There were no established trails at the site.
 Most of the park is free of trails.

-Hikers found an abandoned backpack, bloody clothes and signs of a struggle.
+Hikers found an abandoned backpack, bloody clothes and signs of a struggle on Friday.
 They summoned rangers, who flew to the site by helicopter and fixed-wing aircraft and found the body.